keystonejs/keystone/.changeset/add-custom-esbuild.md

 "@keystone-6/core": minor
 ---

-Add support for developers to add `esbuild.keystone.js` to the working directory to replace the default esbuild configuration
+Add support for developers to add `esbuild.keystone.js` to the working directory to mutate the default esbuild configuration